george24601/notes/java/concepts.md

 class object

 string pool will NOT be GCed - string pool concat is done at COMPILE time, at RUNTIME, created is put on heap e.g. "TEST" + myVar

+Difference between Thread.run and Thread.start

+When will reflection not get the params?